Baccalaureate Service Baccalaureate Address

 ALL: Teach us to build bridges of understanding and respect.

 LEADER: Where once green pastures have been spoiled by the poison of

-ALL: Teach us to sow seeds of truth and compassion, that all people
+ALL: Teach us to sow seeds of compassion, that all people

 might reap a harvest of justice.